zagaran/sample-django-app/readme.md

 django_storages
 docker
 django_ses
+sentry
 ```

 The codebase also has a number of reference examples.
 These are all marked with the comment:
 ```
 # TODO: delete me; this is just a reference example
 ```

+## Optional Settings

+`MAINTENANCE_MODE`: Set this flag on a server environment to stop all user requests to the site, such as when you need to make substantial server updates or run a complex database migration.

 # sample-django-app TODO